vahyno/giffaw/README.md

 		method: "GET",

 		// The URL for the request
-		url: [put your trending API endpoint URL here],
+		url: [put your search API endpoint URL here],

-		// The data to send aka query parameters
+		// The data to send aka your search term options
 		data: $("form").serialize(),

 		// Code to run if the request succeeds;